dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7189 {{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-When going into a [physician query](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/#query-impact) that is in a [Query Impact](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/#query-impact) status, the computation window that pops will now show the plus, minus and arrows next to any code changes.
+When going into a [physician query](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/#query-impact) that is in a [Query Impact](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/physicians-and-queries/#query-impact) status, the computation window that pops-out will now show the plus, minus, and arrows next to any code changes.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">